 Our Guide to Washington, D.C., Part I

 This is the home of African-American historian, author, and journalist Carter G. Woodson, also the founder of Black History Month.
-The house is currently under renovation and only open for special entry events; see the exterior and get a stamp at the Frederick Douglass National Historic Site.
+The house has recently completed renovations and is open for tours (reservations highly recommended) on Thursday, Saturday, and Sunday.

 Designed by the architecture firm Skidmore, Owings, and Merrill and landscape architect Dan Kiley, this walkway along Constitution Gardens Pond is a good place to have a picnic on the mall after touring the eastern or western portion and to enjoy the flowering gardens.
 Visit the memorial to the signers of the Declaration of Independence, featuring their signatures chiseled into granite blocks.

 A tour of a lower level museum examines Lincoln's early political career and presidency, as well as the many attempts on his life.
 See where history changed course there and in the theatre, where a local actor will perform a period monologue detailing the evening of Lincoln's assassination.
 (In the evening, you can take in a world class play on the same stage.)

 Enjoy a quiet and thought-provoking walk through a series of stone works and bronze statues that highlight the life and presidency of FDR.
 Our favorite tableau depicts Roosevelt with his much beloved Scottish Terrier, Fala.

 Tour Cedar Hill, Frederick Douglass' home in his later years, after President Rutherford B. Hayes appointed him the U.S. Marshal of the District of Columbia.
 Reservations are vital, as they are the only way to see the interior of the house; otherwise the visitor center offers a film and interesting historical and interpretive exhibits on Douglass' speaking and writing as an abolitionist and ambassador.